realworldocaml/book/en/guided-tour.md

   evaluate an expression.
 This is a peculiarity of the toplevel that is not required in stand-alone programs (though it is sometimes helpful to include `;;` to improve OCaml's error reporting).
-- After evaluating an expression, the toplevel prints both the type of the result and the result itself.
+- After evaluating an expression, the toplevel prints first the result and then the type of the result.
 - Function arguments are separated by spaces, instead of by parentheses and commas, which is more like the UNIX shell than C or Java.